kesamet/CleaningData/README.md

 Codebook
 --------
-The codebook describes the variables, the data, and any transformations or work performed to clean up the data.
+This codebook describes the variables and data structure of the tidy data, and the work performed to clean up the data.